artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 or  x6, x2, x5
 ```

 What is the value of the signals highlighted in the following figure for the execution of the ```lw``` instruction?
-Justify each value obtained.
+Try first to reason it out on your own without using the simulator.

 ![image](https://github.com/user-attachments/assets/9ae3407b-0b31-4796-8aa8-c7d7ad02dc8f)